lmiq/PairVelocities/README.md

 ![image](./data/cv_v0.8.27-DEV.png)

-Obs: The comoputer used in this benchmark is different from previous ones.
+Obs: The computer used in this benchmark is different from previous ones.

 ### Version 0.5.11